alces-software/flight-appliance-docs/docs/source/sge/sge.rst

     echo "Finished running - goodbye from $HOSTNAME"

-Including job scheduler instructions in your job-scripts are often the most convenient method of working for batch jobs - follow the guidelines below for the best experience:
+Including job scheduler instructions in your job-scripts is often the most convenient method of working for batch jobs - follow the guidelines below for the best experience:

   - Lines in your script that include job-scheduler instructions must start with ``#$`` at the beginning of the line
   - You can have multiple lines starting with ``#$`` in your job-script, with normal scripts lines in-between.
   - You can put multiple instructions separated by a space on a single line starting with ``#$``
-  - The scheduler will parse the script from top to bottom and set instructions in order; if you set the same parameter twice, the second value will be used.
+  - The scheduler will parse the script from top to bottom and set instructions in order; if you set the same parameter twice, the second value will be used and a warning will be printed at submission time.
-  - Instructions provided as parameters to "qsub" or "qrsh" typically override values specified in job-scripts.
+  - Instructions provided as parameters to ``qsub`` override values specified in job-scripts.
   - Instructions are parsed at job submission time, before the job itself has actually run.
-That means you can't, for example, tell the scheduler to put your job output in a directory that you only create in the job-script itself - the directory will not exist when the job starts running, and your job will fail with an error.
+That means you can't, for example, tell the scheduler to put your job output in a directory that you create in the job-script itself - the directory will not exist when the job starts running, and your job will fail with an error.
   - You can use dynamic variables in your instructions (see below)